ruby/www.ruby-lang.org/en/documentation/faq/8/index.md

 ~~~

 All `MyClass` must do is define its own semantics for the operator `<=>`,
-and mix-in the `Comparable` module. `Comparable`'s methods now become
+and mix in the `Comparable` module. `Comparable`'s methods now become
 indistinguishable from `MyClass`'s and your class suddenly sprouts new
 functionality.
-And because the same `Comparable` module is used my many
+And because the same `Comparable` module is used by many
-classes, your new class will share a consistent and well understood semantic.
+classes, your new class will share a consistent and well understood semantics.

 ### Why are there two ways of defining class methods?

 You can define a class method in the class definition, and you can define
-a class method at the top level?
+a class method at the top level.

 ~~~
 class Demo